Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/03-authentication.md

 ## Configuring the authentication middleware

-This section describes how to configure the authentication middleware in ASP.NET 5 for multitenant authentication with OpenID Connect.
+This section describes how to configure the authentication middleware in ASP.NET Core for multitenant authentication with OpenID Connect.

 In your startup class, add the OpenID Connect middleware: